ZameelAmjed/digitalltolk_todotasks/README.md

 ## Database

-Database is made of single json files for users and runs on mock server.
+Database is made of single json files for users and runs on mock JS server.
 Files are saved in scratch folder.

 ## Install the dependencies
 ```bash